 It’s a well-known trick in sales that if you can get your product in your customers’ hands you’ll be more likely to make the sale.
-In the online world, this can be seen in the form of companies offering free 30-day trials of their services or giving access some of their site content without requiring any payment.
+In the online world, this can be seen in the form of companies offering free 30-day trials of their services or giving access to some of their site content without requiring any payment.

 4. Validate Your Claims

 By chance or as part of an act, a past customer interrupted the sales conversation and exclaimed that the wristband has made him feel more calm and confident and that he loves it.

 Providing testimonials and names of trusted partners gives visitors social proof that you are trustworthy.
 You can increase the impact of these by making including photos, or logos and names of the people and companies.
 One thing to avoid with testimonials, however, are comments sounding too plain or robotic like, “I love this!”, or “This product changed my life!” as they do not provide any real insight into what benefit you provided to the customer and they won’t be convincing.
 Instead lean more towards something like, “X has saved me so much time doing Y that I can’t live without it.”

 5. Answer Common Objections